adi-ch2019/adi-ch2019/README.md

 - 🤔 I’m looking for help with OSS projects
 - 📫 How to reach me: https://www.linkedin.com/in/adityanaidu2020/
 - 😄 Pronouns: Reader Rider and Writer
 - ⚡ Fun fact: history Reader enfield Rider and blog Writer.
-Since this is git so yes CODing as well